extinction/extinction.github.io/README.md

 TODO:

-  - Configure DNS to direct apex domain to extinction.github.io
-  - Build rudimentary theme for the front page
-  - Customize Discourse theme to match
+  - Customize Discourse theme to match (in progress)